yard

 Start by measuring your soap into a small jar.
 Add the neem oil on top, then pour in a little warm water, about 2–4 tablespoons.
 Shake or stir hard until the liquid turns milky and there are no oily beads floating.

 Next, pour this concentrate into your sprayer that is half-filled with warm water.
 Top off to your final volume while swirling the sprayer.
-Close it and shake again for 10–15 seconds so everything blends before you start spraying upright snake plant leaves or outdoor perennials.
+Close it and shake again for 10–15 seconds so everything blends before you start spraying upright Snake Plant leaves or outdoor perennials.

 If you see an oil slick at the top of your sprayer, add a small splash of soap, shake again, and recheck before spraying.